 Climate Security with Local Authorities (CLISEL)

-CLISEL is a Coordination and support action funded under the Horizon 2020 Programme, which is exploring the climate-security nexus from the perspective of local administrations and communities.
+CLISEL is a coordination and support action (CSA) funded under the Horizon 2020 Programme, which is exploring the climate-security nexus from the perspective of local administrations and communities.

-CLSIEL proposes an innovative approach to the question of how Europe can be secured from the impacts of climate change in third countries.
-The aim is to understand the extent to which migrants are perceived as a security issue, as well as the policies and actions through which local administrators can ward off the emergence of a security crisis within their territory, with a special focus on the Italian region of Sardinia, taken as a pilot case-study.
+CLISEL proposes an innovative approach to the question of how Europe can be secured from the impacts of climate change in third countries.
+The aim is to understand the extent to which migrants are perceived as a security issue, as well as the policies and actions through which local administrators can ward off the emergence of a security crisis within their territory, with a special focus on the Italian region of Sardinia, taken as a pilot case study.

 The 36-month project, which started in May 2016, involves five institutions from around Europe, including the World Trade Institute (WTI).
-Being a Coordination and support action, CLISEL is mainly involved in accompanying measures like dissemination, networking, coordination or support activities, policy dialogues and mutual learning exercises and studies in different countries.
+CLISEL is mainly involved in accompanying measures like dissemination, networking, coordination or support activities, policy dialogues and mutual learning exercises and studies in different countries.

 Other projects in which the WTI is involved:

 r4d - Research for Development

 As its name suggests, the project aims to reveal the impact of various development policy instruments on the quality and quantity of employment in six developing countries: Bangladesh, Ethiopia, Ghana, Madagascar, South Africa and Vietnam.
 Analytically, the policy instruments studied are related to three key mechanisms that usually facilitate development: integration in international markets, technological upgrading, labour market restructuring.

 Towards food sustainability: Reshaping the coexistence of different food systems in South America and Africa